tgrecojs/gatsby-fp-blog/src/pages/2019-Feb-18-functors-part-1/index.md

    - Functors of the same type can be computed in any order and it will not effect their value.
    - _Given `g: x => y, f: y => z` where `x,y,z` are collection objects..._ **there must be a composition that directly `X → Z`**.

-> This composistion law was the same that I was forced to learn in algebra class.
-It' **associatve** meaning that the order in which it is computer does not matter.
+> This composition law was the same that I was forced to learn in algebra class.
+It' **associative** meaning that the order in which it is computer does not matter.
 Realizing this was a big "a-ha" moment when studying functional programming.

 > **Ex.:** (f ◦ g) ◦ h = f ◦ g ◦ h = f ◦ (g ◦ h)